univec-ai/postvec/web/docs/install/setup.md

 ```

 `--allow-unreachable` is only for staging configuration before ninference
 exists.
-The worker will still be up; inference will not.
+The worker starts, but inference remains unavailable.

 ## EL9 / non-`postgresql-common`

-There is no `pg_lsclusters`.
-Select the binaries and a directory
+There is no `pg_lsclusters`. `--pg-config` must identify the PostgreSQL
-`postgresql.conf` already includes.
-The CLI will not invent that
-relationship.
+binaries, and `--config-dir` must already be included by `postgresql.conf`.

 ```bash
 sudo -u postgres postvec setup \